 Professor Claire Taylor

 Claire joined the University as Deputy Vice-Chancellor in August 2016.
-She is responsible for academic provision and the quality of student learning opportunities across the University, overseeing the work of: the Academic Schools; Strategic Planning; Communications, Marketing, Recruitment and Admissions; Academic Registry and the OpTIC Centre at St Asaph.
+She is responsible for academic provision and the quality of student learning opportunities across the University, overseeing the work of: the Faculties; Strategic Planning and Student Administration; Communications, Marketing, Recruitment and Admissions; Civic Mission and the OpTIC Centre at St Asaph.

 Claire read Music and Education at St Catharine's College, University of Cambridge, and holds a PhD from the University of Nottingham.
 Her early career was as a primary school teacher, before becoming a headteacher and later moving into higher education, where she has held a variety of senior roles including Dean of Students and Academic Engagement at Bishop Grosseteste University, Lincoln and Pro Vice-Chancellor (Academic Strategy) at St Mary’s University, London.